 Operating segments have been identified based on internal management reports which are used by senior management to assess performance and make decisions.
-The Company has two operating segments and a surplus segment.
+The Company has one operating segment (there were 2 operating segments up until August 2019) and a surplus segment.

-The two operating segments are:
+The operating segment is: